July 18, 2020

 Dogs allowed: No

 Considered a challenging journey, the Three Sisters Falls Trail spans across rugged, rocky terrain with steep inclines.
-But this path is also among the best waterfall hikes in San Diego, so if you’re an adventurous risk-taker, this one’s for you.
-Although the trail can be somewhat crowded, you’ll pass through several ecosystems along your journey before reaching three majestic waterfalls, making your efforts worthwhile.
-Three Sisters is amazing for the adrenaline junkies—kick it up a notch with mountain climbing and rock traversing.
+But this path is also among the best waterfall hikes in SoCal, so if you’re an adventurous risk-taker, this one’s for you.
+Though the trail can be somewhat crowded, you’ll pass through several ecosystems along your journey before reaching three majestic waterfalls, making your efforts on one of the best hiking trails in San Diego worthwhile.
+Three Sisters is amazing for the adrenaline junkies—kick it up a notch with mountain climbing.

 Location: Lake Poway, 14644 Lake Poway Road, Poway